 Never before has it been more important to attract foster carers prepared to provide that stable family environment and the guidance, love, and support that comes with the role.

 For communication and marketing professionals in local government, there can be few more pressing needs, or better examples, in a 'living with COVID-19 world' of how our job can bring life-changing impacts.

-Yes, of course, for every child placed in foster care there is a saving of approximately of £25,000 compared to the cost of keeping a child in care.
+Yes, of course, for every child placed in foster care there is a saving of approximately £25,000 compared to the cost of keeping a child in care.
 That saving reduces to around £10,000 if the child is placed through an independent fostering agency – heightening the need for councils to get better at in-house recruitment.

-What is far more important is that children in foster care tend to have better outcomes when it comes to education and physical and mental wellbeing.
+What is far more important is that children in foster care tend to have better outcomes in education and physical and mental wellbeing.

 The 'M' word is increasingly important because the financial reward, while never being the most important motivator, is likely to remove a perceived barrier.
-Interestingly, Hertfordshire County Council increased the number of foster carers recruited after advertising them as job vacancies in a way that recognises the financial compensation given for what can be a full-time job.
+Interestingly, Hertfordshire County Council increased the number of foster carers recruited after advertising them as job vacancies in a way that recognises the financial compensation given to what can be a full-time job.